Alternative titles for this job

 Food technologists research, develop and improve food and drink products.
 They may also be involved in the processing, packaging, storage and safety of food to meet government and industry standards.

-Food technologists with up to five years' experience usually earn
+Food technologists with up to six years' experience usually earn

-Senior food technologists with more than five years' experience usually earn
+Senior food technologists with more experience usually earn